The 2020 Judging Panel

 Roy Williams III

-Roy Williams III MBA, CHPA is the President-Elect for the International Association for Healthcare Security & Safety (IAHSS) and the National Healthcare Operations Manager for PalAmerican.
+Roy Williams III MBA, CHPA is the 2020 President for the International Association for Healthcare Security & Safety (IAHSS) and the National Director of Healthcare for PalAmerican.
 Roy was previously the Regional Director of Security & Emergency Management for Baptist Health Louisville & LaGrange hospitals, and served as the Board Liaison for the Council on Guidelines, and Membership Council; currently he serves the Commission on Certification and the Governance Committee.
-Roy has more than 22 years of healthcare security, safety, emergency management, and municipal law enforcement experience, and is a Certified Healthcare Protection Administrator (CHPA).
+Roy has more than 24 years of healthcare security, safety, emergency management, and municipal law enforcement experience, and is a Certified Healthcare Protection Administrator (CHPA).

 All the Judges are picked by the OSPAs for their professional knowledge into the field of Security.
 We take this process seriously, knowing the judges will be representing the OSPAs brand.